All Episodes

 There's no allegiance to the rule of law.

-The Constitution's viewed as a liability, and in all of this, the Republicans are the problem.
+And in all of this, the Republicans are the problem.

-Republicans are holding a Democrats hostage.
+The Republicans are holding the Democrats hostage.

 Where do the Democrats go from where they are?

-I mean, there's nowhere to go other than one party rule by decree.
+I mean, there's nowhere to go other than one-party rule by decree.

 What's to stop Obama from banning Congress somewhere down the road?